 Alternatively, applicants may also submit their visa applications through the Chinese diplomatic and consular missions nearest to their place of residence, where application forms are obtainable.
 Holders of foreign passports who are living in the Mainland of China may submit the applications to the Immigration Division of the Office of the Government of the HKSAR in Beijing (Beijing Office).

-You should obtain a visit visa in advance before coming to Hong Kong for visit.
 As a visitor, you may attend an event to deliver speech(es)/presentation(s) subject to the conditions that you will not be remunerated for speaking/presenting at the event (other than provision of accommodation, passage, meals, etc. relating to the event, or the reimbursement of such expenses), the duration of the whole event should be no longer than seven days, and you can only attend one such event to deliver speech(es)/presentation(s) during each period of permitted stay.

 You may come to Hong Kong as a visitor to attend the luncheon seminar to deliver the speech subject to the conditions that you will not be remunerated for speaking in the luncheon seminar (other than provision of accommodation, passage, meals, etc. relating to the seminar, or the reimbursement of such expenses), the duration of the seminar is no longer than seven days, and you will only attend one such event to deliver speech(es)/ presentation(s) during the period of permitted stay in Hong Kong.